cratekube/cratekube.github.io/features.md

 # Features

-CrateKube's features work with existing and new technologies to provide services and integrations that empower your development.
+Empower your development with out-of-the-box integrations, features, and technologies that will take your team to the next level.

 ## Services

-CrateKube provides services to manage your application's resources and add functionality such as logging with ease.
+Supercharge DevOps with automanaged services designed to make operating your applictions a breeze.
 [Learn More](./services.md)

 ## Integrations

-CrateKube integrates with other platforms and technologies to enhance existing solutions.
+Expand your application's functionality by integrating with external tools through CrateKube.
 [Learn More](./integrations.md)

 ## Technology

-CrateKube is powered by technology that expands the possibilities of cloud applications while smoothing over the complexities.
+Harness the power of cutting edge cloud technology without the overhead or complexity of managing them.
 [Learn More](./technology.md)